pjmartinkus/College_Basketball/README.md

 [his website](https://kenpom.com).
 Additionally, data for game scores for each year are obtained from [sport reference's web site](https://www.sports-reference.com/cbb/boxscores/).

 As this project progresses, I plan to include team data from more sources.
-I have already wrote the code required to scrape team statistics data from [Sport's Reference](https://www.sports-reference.com/cbb/seasons/2019-school-stats.html) and [Bart Torvik's website](http://www.barttorvik.com/) and will include them in next year's predictions.
+I already wrote the code required to scrape team statistics data from [Sport's Reference](https://www.sports-reference.com/cbb/seasons/2019-school-stats.html) and [Bart Torvik's website](http://www.barttorvik.com/) and will include them in next year's predictions.